 Finding the perfect location for your shed can be tricky, especially when your garden landscape is on a slope, has an uneven surface or has different elevations.
 In this post, I’m going to show you how to build a secure shed base that can be used on almost any uneven garden surface.
 I recently built a garden office on an uneven surface in my garden so I can show you exactly how I achieved this.
 I’ll also talk through some other techniques that will provide a really sturdy foundation for your shed.

-There are two main garden-building base types that could be used for this type of project:
+There are two main garden-building base types that could be used for building on a slope or uneven surfaces:

 - A wooden frame base

-- A solid base made from concrete or patio slabs
+- A solid base made from concrete, patio slabs or gravel

 The solid style base will require a fair bit of groundwork, a sub-base and a finishing base from poured concrete or laid slabs.
 You could also opt to build your shed directly onto the sub-base which can be good for drainage.
 To tidy things up, a layer of nicer-looking stones can be placed on top to finish the base.